-Soderbergh himself has become so post-post that these scenes are as trite as one of those irritatingly homespun Peter Coyote ipad2 commercial voiceovers.
+Soderbergh himself has become so post-post that these scenes scan trite as one of those irritatingly homespun Peter Coyote ipad2 commercial voiceovers.
 Forget it Peter!
 No folksy drawl is going to bring back the open plains and prairie flowers.
-Over in France, Olivier Assayas is too smart for such rot; he finds the humanity in running from it and that is the secret to the post-post cinematic time-image affect lies in its total transparency.
+Over in France, Olivier Assayas is too smart for such sentimental rot: he finds humanity in the running from it.
+The secret to the post-post cinematic time-image affect lies in its total transparency.
 Soderbergh can't show the virus coming home from work after a hard day of dodging the men in the white hazmat suits, so he does the next worse thing.
 Won't somebody please think of the janitor!?
 Look at this picture of his small boy!
 Tell him about the violin lessons for a-his dead-a mama to be a-so proud of a-him.

-Moving out to a metatextual wide shot, CONTAGION will not promote international tourism (you will not want to visit Hong Kong after this film) it also doesn't encourage cinema-going in a city like New York, especially if you took the subway to the theater and forgot your hand sanitizer.
+Moving out to a metatextual wide shot: CONTAGION will not promote international tourism (you will not want to visit Hong Kong after this film); it also doesn't encourage cinema-going in a city like New York, especially if you took the subway to the theater and forgot your hand sanitizer.
 One moron in our row at the BAM coughed more or less nonstop until his date made him go outside and get a drink of water.
 At first he just joked and pretended to be super sick like he thought she was kidding.
-Three minutes later he was back again, coughing away, oblivious.
+Three minutes after his brief sojurn he was back again, coughing away, oblivious.

 I'm sure I wasn't alone in wanting to kill him, with plastic gloves on.